Menu

 Credit Unions

 If you want to shop around and check out various lenders, looking at what different credit unions can offer you is a good idea.
-Typically, you must become a credit union member, and then they will provide the loan details based on your situation and the credit union’s policies.
-A good place to start looking for a credit-building loan from a credit union is Loans Canada and LoansConnect, two platforms that allow you to research and compare loans from various lenders.
+Typically, you have to become a credit union member, and then you can get loan details based on your situation and the credit union’s policies.
+You can start looking for a credit-building loan from a credit union on Loans Canada and LoansConnect, two platforms that allow you to research and compare loans from various lenders.

 • Interest rate: Varies